Two years ago I started writing the story of my time in Paris.

 In case you’re interested, here are the top ten US cities by podcast listenership:

 But here’s how you can really help.
-If you’re along that route and want to come and see my show, let me know!
+If you’re along that route and want to meet us, let me know!
 Let me gauge the interest.
 Write a comment below.

 Depending on the city, I am confident we could fill a room.